wildtechgarden/www-wildtechgarden/content/deploy-admin/windows-and-linux/2021-06-24-ubuntu-cloud-images-on-hyper-v.md

   (source code not available)
 ```

-If that is the only error message you may procede to the building the 'local Hyper-V ready' image.
+If that is the only error message you may proceed to the building the 'local Hyper-V ready' image.

 ### Build the 'local Hyper-V ready' image